 Choo Ha Cenote

-There are three different ruins within ten minutes of Coba, but I recommend spending your time at Choo Ha.
+There are three different cenotes within ten minutes of Coba, but I recommend spending your time at Cenote Choo Ha.
 You’ll need to descend a long flight of stairs deep into the cave to reach this cenote.
 Unlike the super popular cenotes closer to Tulum, this one is a bit more off-the-beaten path, especially if you arrive early in the day.
 We were able to swim around for a full hour without any other people arriving!

 Azulik Uh May

 As you make your way back towards town, stop at Azulik Uh May.
 Azulik Uh May is an interactive art exhibit located in the jungles surrounding Tulum.
 The exhibit is located 25km northeast of Tulum, approximately 30 minutes from the Tulum city center.
+Entrance used to be free, but they’ve recently raised the price to $20 USD.
+Make sure to book a ticket ahead of time.

 Head back to your hotel for a bit of lunch and a few minutes to relax.
 If you’re staying on the beach, this is the perfect time to soak up some sun.
-If you’re staying in the town, then I recommend booking a place with a pool!
+If you’re staying somewhere in the town, then I recommend booking a place with a pool!

-You’ll want to keep your lunch small, because you’ll be doing lots of cooking tonight!
+Whatever you do, you’ll want to keep your lunch small, because you’ll be doing lots of cooking tonight!
 I recommend spending the evening at Lily’s home, learning all of the secrets to making the perfect taco.
 You can even get adventurous and try some fried grasshoppers as an appetizer with your mezcal tasting.

 Day 3: Yoga + Beach Time